Yoga Nidra - finding relaxation between sleep and meditation

 Yoga Nidra: What is it actually?

-The term "yoga nidra" comes from Sanskrit and translates as "yogic sleep".
-Like the original Hatha Yoga, Nidra is a very old variant based on the teachings of Swani Satyananda Saraswati.
+The term "Yoga Nidra" comes from Sanskrit and translates as "yogic sleep".
+Like the original hatha yoga, nidra is also nidra is a very old variant based on the teachings of Swani Satyananda Saraswati.
 The aim: to reach deeper layers of consciousness.

 It is a practice of deep relaxation that is intended to put your body and mind into a state of particularly deep rest.
 When you reach this state, you are right on the border between intensive meditation and sleep.
 No thinking, pure letting go, full consciousness without influences.
 This state is also known as hypnagogic.